copygrinder/copygrinder_server/developer.md

 -------------
 - Git 2.0+
 - Java 6+ (8+ provides significantly better performance)
-- SBT 0.13+
+- SBT 0.13.5+

-Recommended IDE - IntelliJ IDEA 13+ with the Scala Plugin installed
+Recommended IDE - IntelliJ IDEA 14+ with the Scala Plugin installed

 Getting Started
 ---------------
 1. Clone the git repo (git clone https://github.com/copygrinder/copygrinder.git)
 2. Run SBT in the root of the cloned directory from from a terminal
-3. Run "gen-idea" (without quotes).
-This will create the .idea folder.
-4. Open the cloned root directory in IDEA.
+3. Open the cloned root directory in IDEA.
 If you open the Build.scala file, you will be prompted to import the SBT project.
-It is recommended that you DO NOT import the SBT project (choose ignore).
-5. You can now run the project from SBT or by creating a new Application Run configuration pointing to the main class org.copygrinder.impure.system.Boot
+4. You can now run the project from SBT or by creating a new Application Run configuration pointing to the main class org.copygrinder.impure.system.Boot
-6. If you'd like the "problems" view which shows any compilation issues on-the-fly, turn on Preferences > Compiler > Make Project Automatically
+5. If you'd like the "problems" view which shows any compilation issues on-the-fly, turn on Preferences > Compiler > Make Project Automatically